essif-lab/framework/docs/essifLab-pattern-list.md

 The envisaged [eSSIF-Lab Trust Pattern](./terms/pattern-trust) will describe the conceptual nature of %%trust|trust%% - limited to SSI contexts

 ### [Decentralized Governance, Risk Management and Compliance (GRC)](./terms/pattern-decentralized-grc)
 The envisaged [Decentralized GRC pattern](./terms/pattern-decentralized-grc) will describe how %%parties|party%% can set objectives, and pursue them to be succesful.
 The latter means that the party must be capable of assessing and managing the risks associated with not realizing them.
 In a decentralized world, this means that it needs to depend on other parties, that may or may not be too reliable.
-Also, it means that the party must be able to set and realize objectives to satisfy requirements of other parties (compliance).
+Also, it means that the party must be able to set and realize objectives to satisfy requirements of other parties (%%compliance|compliance%%).

 ### [Party Representation](./terms/pattern-party-representation)
 The envisaged [Party Representation pattern](./terms/pattern-party-representation) will capture the foundational concepts and relations that we need for thinking about how %%parties|party%% can represent one another in various circumstances, and answering questions such as 'in what ways can %%parties|party%% be represented?', 'what kind(s) of %%entities|entity%% can represent %%parties|party%%', 'how can we deal with representation constraints, i.e. provide guarantees that the represented %%party|party%% isn't completely at the mercy of the one representing it?'.